The module consists of 11 units of study, all of which you should complete. They make up the following three sections.

 Section 3 Case Studies in the Management of Infectious Diseases

-In the final module (Units 8–11) you are presented with case studies which address diseases with different characteristics.
-The approaches presented in the case studies emphasize both diagnosis and eradication, and the examples are designed to enable you to put into practice the information and fundamental principles acquired in the earlier modules.
+In the final section (Units 8–11) you are presented with case studies which address diseases with different characteristics.
+The approaches presented in the case studies emphasise both diagnosis and eradication, and the examples are designed to enable you to put into practice the information and fundamental principles acquired in the earlier modules.

 - describe the epidemiological concept of disease transmission and related factors, and explain the epidemiological aspects of the relationship between host, agent and the environment